What is wastewater?

 Domestic wastewater is water from toilets, baths, showers, sinks, washing machines and dishwashers.
 This wastewater includes things like food scraps, human waste and detergents.

 Industrial wastewater is any liquid waste generated by a business.
 This wastewater can include fats, oils, grease, process waste waters and food preparation waste.

 Wastewater systems are made up of three parts:

-- sewerage network – sewer mains transport the wastewater to treatment facilities.
+- Sewerage network – these are the sewer mains that transport the wastewater to treatment facilities.
 We try to transport most sewage by using gravity, but there are times when we have to build pumping stations to push sewage through the pipes.

-- wastewater treatment plants - This is where we use mechanical, chemical and biological processes to treat the contaminants in the sewage.
-We have 14 of these.
+- Wastewater treatment plants - this is where we use mechanical, chemical and biological processes to treat the contaminants in the sewage.
+We have 14 of these plants.

 Just as we test the water we send to customers, we also test wastewater once it has been through the treatment process.
 It must meet standards set by the Environment Protection Authority (EPA) before it is irrigated on to pasture or released into waterways.